AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$xmlhttprequest`** {#xmlhttprequest-modifier}

+The rule applies only to ajax requests (requests sent via javascript object `XMLHttpRequest`).

 :::note

-The `$xhr` alias is also used.
+You may use a shorter name (alias) instead of using the full modifier name: `$xhr`.

 :::

-The rule applies only to ajax requests (requests sent via javascript object `XMLHttpRequest`).

 :::info Compatibility